 ● Women 55 and older should switch to mammograms every 2 years, or can continue yearly screening.

 Breastcancer.org provides a much more in depth explanation of breast cancer:

 “Cancer occurs as a result of mutations, or abnormal changes, in the genes responsible for regulating the growth of cells and keeping them healthy.
 The term “breast cancer” refers to a malignant tumor that has developed from cells in the breast.
 Usually breast cancer either begins in the cells of the lobules, which are the milk-producing glands, or the ducts, the passages that drain milk from the lobules to the nipple.
 Less commonly, breast cancer can begin in the stromal tissues, which include the fatty and fibrous connective tissues of the breast.
 Over time, cancer cells can invade nearby healthy breast tissue and make their way into the underarm lymph nodes, small organs that filter out foreign substances in the body.
 If cancer cells get into the lymph nodes, they then have a pathway into other parts of the body.
-The breast cancer’s stage refers to how far the cancer cells have spread beyond the original tumor.
+Breast cancer’s stage refers to how far the cancer cells have spread beyond the original tumor.
 Breast cancer is always caused by a genetic abnormality (a “mistake” in the genetic material).
 However, only 5-10% of cancers are due to an abnormality inherited from your mother or father.
 Instead, 85-90% of breast cancers are due to genetic abnormalities that happen as a result of the aging process and the “wear and tear” of life in general.“

 While each Breast Cancer type carries unique characteristics and challenges, women in the United States face some startling statistics.